Bei007/Sleep-Health-and-Lifestyle-Analysis/README.md

 - None: The individual does not exhibit any specific sleep disorder.
 - Insomnia: The individual experiences difficulty falling asleep or staying asleep, leading to inadequate or poor-quality sleep.
-- Sleep Apnea: The individual suffers from pauses in breathing during sleep, resulting in disrupted sleep patterns and potential health risks
+- Sleep Apnea: The individual suffers from pauses in breathing during sleep, resulting in disrupted sleep patterns and potential health risks.

 ## Research Objectives